 University of Miami fraternity closed after disturbing chants, allegations of drugged drinks

-The Sigma Phi Epsilon fraternity has been permanently removed from the University of Miami after allegations of misogyny and spiking drinks, CBS Miami reports.
+The Sigma Phi Epsilon fraternity has revoked the charter of its University of Miami chapter after allegations of misogyny and spiking drinks, CBS Miami reports.

-A leaked video of an off-campus party on Oct.1 shows male students chanting about raping women, and what they'd do to their corpses.
+A leaked video of an off-campus party on Oct.1 shows male students chanting about raping women, and what they'd do to their corpses, the station says.

-"It's sick and it's crazy that they are chanting it together," says UM student Patrick McCaslin.

-A spokesperson in Sigma Phi Epsilon's national headquarters in Richmond, Va. told CBS Miami that, "On Friday, the Sigma Phi Epsilon's National Board of Directors unanimously decided to revoke the charter of the chapter at the University of Miami.
-The National Headquarters received admissible information that SigEp members violated policy and engaged in actions that are not aligned with the values of this Fraternity.
+The national fraternity's chief communications officer, Heather Matthews, issued a statement saying: "On Friday, the Sigma Phi Epsilon's National Board of Directors unanimously decided to revoke the charter of the chapter at University of Miami.
+The National Headquarters received a video demonstrating SigEp members violating policy and engaged in misogynist actions that are not aligned with the values of this Fraternity.

 No charges have been filed at this point, and it's unclear if there will be any disciplinary actions taken by the school.